hmoraldo/createmap/README.md

 ffmpeg -i video.mpg image%d.jpg

 works with mpg, flv, mov, and most video formats.
+You can remove some of the initial and final frames before starting map processing.

 2) then change the settings in config.py.
 An easy way to do the following is:

-- keep
+keep

 colorTolerance=50

-- does your image have borders? how big are them? modify:
+does your image have borders? how big are them? modify:

 imageBorders=(16,0,16,0)